samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts/README.md

   3. GSM\*\_*Sample-Name*_matrix.mtx.gz: expression matrix in sparse format.

 ### Raw fastq Files
-All raw data fastq files can be downloaded from SRA linked from NCBI GEO records, or from EGA/dbGAP records.
+All raw data fastq/BAM files can be downloaded from SRA linked from NCBI GEO records, or from EGA/dbGaP records.

 ### Literature Reanalysis
 Reanalyzed data from literature is summarized detailed in table below.